Quantum optics in MATLAB: Quantum states in MATLAB

 \subsection{Coherent States}

-A coherent state $\ket{\alpha}$ is a superposition of all the number states \cite{Glauber1963PR}.
+A coherent state $\ket{\alpha}$ is a superposition of all number states \cite{Glauber1963PR, Klauder1963JMP}.
 In the number basis, it is expressed as [Ch.
 3 of Ref. \cite{Gerry}]

 Therefore, to write this state in MATLAB, we need to sum all the columns of an identity matrix weighted by the coefficient $e^{-|\alpha|^2/2}\frac{\alpha^n}{\sqrt{n!}}$.
 In principle, one needs to add infinite number of such column matrices.
 However, for a given $\alpha$, the coefficient $e^{-|\alpha|^2/2}\frac{\alpha^n}{\sqrt{n!}}$ becomes negligible as $n$ increases.
-Thus, we truncate the sum so that the norm of the state remains equal to 1. \\
+Thus, we truncate the sum so the norm of the state remains very close to 1. \\

 \textbf{Code for coherent state:}

 The outputs are: